ministryofjustice/opg-event-store/domains/POAS/events/metric/index.md

 ## Trigger

 An event that is to be monitored and measured.
-1 event per metrics.
+Up to 20 metrics per event.

 ## Effect